scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 --------
 :label:`App`

-The template solutions shown in Table 1 were derived solutions tabulated in Table 4.4 of [Ben81]_.
-The solutions for the first P-wave arrival are given in terms of the Hansen vector L (in spherical polar coordinates) of the form,
+The template solutions shown in Table 1 were derived from solutions tabulated in Table 4.4 of [Ben81]_.
+Table 4.4 of [Ben81]_ gives the solutions for the first P-wave arrival in terms of the Hansen vector L (in spherical polar coordinates) of the form,

 .. math::
    :type: equation

    \vec{L}_{lm}(r,\theta,\phi) = \vec{\nabla} h^{2}_{l}(r) \tilde{Y}_{lm}(\theta,\phi) \ ,

 where \"h\" is the spherical Hankel functions of a second kind.
-The amplitudes of the first break are required to be measured radially, the projection of the Hansen vector radially is,
+The amplitudes of the first break are required to be measured radially to the focal sphere, the projection of the Hansen vector radially is,

 .. math::
    :type: equation

    \hat{r}\cdot \vec{L}_{lm}(r,\theta,\phi) = \frac{\partial}{\partial r} h^{2}_{l}(r) \tilde{Y}_{lm}(\theta,\phi) \ .

-The azimuthal variation is given by the spherical harmonic function, up to an overall phase associated with radial component.
-Asymptotically (measurements are made far from the source), the Hankel functions tend to [Morse53]_,
+The angular variation is given by the spherical harmonic function, up to an overall phase associated with radial component.
+Asymptotically (measurements are made far from the source), in this limit the Hankel functions tend to [Morse53]_,

 .. math::
    :type: equation